|

 Greg died of a drug overdose in the home of a convicted dealer who was on probation.
 That dealer identified a second dealer, who had threatened to kill Greg, as the source of the drugs.
 A state statute says that if someone dispenses or distributes a CDS that causes a death, that supplier is guilty of second degree murder.
 Why were the dealers not prosecuted? |

-25, 03, Delaware Senate passed the Warren Pritchett Act increasing the
+Senate passed the Warren Pritchett Act increasing the penalty for careless

 different stories?
 Jan.
 9,